ThingSet/thingset.github.io/docs/spec/v0.6/protocol/binary_mode.md

 **Example 8:** Retrieve number of records in `ErrorMemory_100`

-If the endpoint is an array of records, fetching `null` for discovery returns the number of elements in the array (i.e. number of records) instead of the names or IDs as in case of groups as endpoint.
+If the endpoint is an array of records, a GET request returns all records or the number of records if not all data can be fit into the response (most likely the case).

     Request:
-    05                                      # FETCH
+    01                                      # GET
-       08                                   # CBOR uint: 0x08 (parent ID)
+       08                                   # CBOR uint: 0x08 (records ID)
-       F6                                   # CBOR null for discovery

     Response:
     85                                      # Content.